cdaringe/tuffet/README.md

 ```

 # TODO
-- detect how many args couch endpoint wants
-    - if 1 and alias, match!
-    - if n and matching signature (url/like/this === url like this, args wise)
+- match endpoint to formal couchdb endpoint
     - if no matching sig, test components for aliases
+    - if no aliases, error
+        - unless `-f/--force` supplied - exec HTTP request with params even if command not member of formal API
+- write tests
+- test `ANY` and binary endpoint(s)

 # changelog
 - 1.0.0 - Migrate from `deebee`.  terribly boring name :)  You can have it if you want it.
 Just ask!